 People flourish at work when they have good relationships with their coworkers.

-While managers can’t artificially build connections, you can use feedback to help eliminate friction points between employees.
+While managers can’t artificially build connections, they can use feedback to help eliminate friction points between employees.

 Researcher Kerry Roberts Gibson calls potential points of friction “micro-moves,” or “small actions or behaviors that seem inconsequential in the moment but affect how we relate to one another.”